Federal student loan site down Wednesday, a day after layoffs gutted Education Department

 Problems with the FAFSA had vexed the administration of former President Joe Biden, drawing rebuke from Republicans.
 The form was overhauled last year in an attempt to simplify it, but technical problems blocked students from submitting forms or bungled financial aid calculations.

-Advocates say the frustration probably led thousands of students to give up on going to college at all.
-Last fall, U.S. colleges saw a 5% decrease in freshmen enrollment over the previous year, and it was deeper at colleges with large numbers of low-income students, according to the National Student Clearinghouse.
+Advocates had feared frustration would lead thousands of students to give up on going to college at all.
+But overall freshman enrollment at U.S. colleges increased over the previous year.

 The Associated Press’ education coverage receives financial support from multiple private foundations.
 AP is solely responsible for all content.
 Find AP’s standards for working with philanthropies, a list of supporters and funded coverage areas at AP.org.

-Note: Editor’s note: A previous version of this story said freshman enrollment at U.S. colleges had dropped in fall 2024.
-That data was corrected in January by the National Student Clearinghouse, which cited an error in its methodology.
-Freshman enrollment increased over the previous year.